pulumi/docs/content/docs/intro/concepts/_index.md

 ![Pulumi programming model diagram.](/images/docs/pulumi-programming-model-diagram.svg)

-Pulumi *programs*, written in general-purpose [programming languages]({{< relref "/docs/intro/languages" >}}), define how your cloud infrastructure should be deployed.
+Pulumi *programs*, written in general-purpose [programming languages]({{< relref "/docs/intro/languages" >}}), describe how your cloud infrastructure should be composed.
 To declare new infrastructure in your program, you allocate *resource* objects whose properties correspond to the desired state of your infrastructure.
 These properties are also used between resources to handle any necessary dependencies and can be exported outside of the stack, if needed.

 Programs reside in a *project*, which is a directory that contains source code for the program and metadata on how to run the program.
 After writing your program, you run the [Pulumi CLI]({{< relref "/docs/reference/cli" >}}) command `pulumi up` from within your project directory.
 This command creates an isolated and configurable instance of your program, known as a *stack*.
 Stacks are similar to different deployment environments that you use when testing and rolling out application updates.
 For instance, you can have distinct development, staging, and production stacks that you create and test against.